Med dej i mina armar

 Med dej i mina armar (With You in My Arms) is a 1940 Swedish comedy film directed by Hasse Ekman.

 Plot summary

-Krister Dahl loses his memory when he is hit in the head by a golf ball one day.
+Millionaire Krister Dahl loses his memory when he is hit in the head by a golf ball one day.
 He later goes to a party and meets his ex-wife and immediately fall in love with her again, not knowing who she is.
 She does not know what to think about this sudden change in his behaviour.
-He is like new man, only question is, who is he?
+He is like a new man, only question is, who is he?